 What if I need additional time to pay?

 You must go in person to the Violations Bureau at the courthouse.
 The cashier will enter all outstanding money due on a payment contract.
 Fines for multiple tickets can be included in one contract.
-You will be required to pay 10% of the total balance to the court within 15 days.
-If you have any cases in warrant status, you will be required to pay 10% of the total balance before the payment contract will be issued and the warrants canceled.
+You will be required to make your first payment within 30 days if none of the cases in your payment plan are in warrant status.
+If you have any cases in warrant status, you will be required to pay 25% of the total balance before the payment contract will be issued and the warrants canceled.

 If my ticket is payable, can I still plead not guilty and see a judge?

 If you wish to dispute the citation, you must appear in court personally on the scheduled date, and enter a “not guilty” plea.
 Failure to appear in court on your scheduled court date can result in a warrant for your arrest.